by Texas Homesteader ~

 If you must venture out beyond your yard, keep in mind that after a chigger gets onto your skin it crawls to the tightest space it can reach before settling in for a meal.
 Many times that’s your sock lines or the waistband of your pants.

-So it’s recommended to keep them off your skin that you wear tight-weave fabrics to keep them from going through the cloth.
-But clothes should be loose-fitting too.
+So it’s recommended to keep them off your skin that you wear loose-fitting clothes.
+And they should be made of tighter-weave fabrics to keep chiggers from just going through the cloth.

 Powdered Sulfur or DEET Sprays

 Of course RancherMan & I are not always able to stay in our yard for our work here on the Homestead.
 The bees must be tended to, as well as the cattle & chickens.
 Fences must be mended and tractor mowing must be done.
-There are many times when we must go boldly off the beaten path to work our beloved Homestead.
+There are many times each and every day when we must go boldly off the beaten path to work our beloved Homestead.

 How To Avoid Chigger-Bite Itching